-The footprint is on municipal land in close proximity to the town of Wegdraai.
-About 30% of the footprint is disturbed or already settled.
-The area is grazed by livestock, which can be seen in the poor condition of many of the plant species (coupled with the recent on-going drought).
+The footprint is on municipal land in close proximity to the town of Topline.
+About 35% of the footprint is disturbed or already settled.
+The area is grazed by livestock, which can be seen in the condition and diversity of species encountered (coupled with the effects of the on-going drought).